Symmetries of Analytic Curves: Extension: Analytic 1-Manifolds

 \end{itemize} \endgroup

-Now, if $S$ is compact, it must admit some compact maximal segment $\Sigma_0$, just by existence and closedness of such segments.
-Then, if $S$ is not a free segment by itself, it is to be expected that:
+{\bf Case B:}\:\: If $S$ is compact, then $S$ necessarily admits a compact maximal segment $\Sigma_0$, just by existence (Lemma \ref{I98ds98ds98ds98ds89ds89ds}) and closedness of such segments.
+If $S$ is not a free segment by itself, then it is to be expected that the following assertions hold: